 Journalist Christopher Kremmer has written about his ten year journey through the Middle East and other nearby countries to learn about carpets.
 His travels were completed before 9/11 changed a lot of the attitudes towards this area of the world.

 I have been intrigued by a lot of the countries that Kremmer travelled to since we almost moved to the area a few years ago.
 I immersed myself in anything I could get my hands on that could teach me about the culture and countries.
-Even with all the volatility in the region, I still would love to travel here and Kremmer has helped to show there are many reasons to visit.
-Of course it is not safe to go to some places at the moment.
-I am planning though to travel to Iran, India and the ‘Stans in our 2017 travels.
+Even with all the volatility in the region, I still love to travel here and Kremmer has helped to show there are many reasons to visit.
+Of course it is not safe to go to some places at the moment, but do your research.
+Many of the countries Kremmer visited are safe and just waiting to show visitors around.

 Like Michael Palin, I could not compile a list without including Bill Bryson.
 I have again read and enjoyed a few of his travel books.
 Notes from a Small Island documents Bryson’s trip around the United Kingdom.
 He always manages to find unique and interesting locations that no one has ever heard of and then describes them in a funny and interesting way.
-I always want to jump on a plane after reading Bryson’s books.
+I always spend half of my time while reading on Google looking up the places he mentions.
+I so want to jump on a plane after reading Bryson’s books.

 Notes from a Small Island was the first of Bill Bryson’s books I read and it made me see that there are many small interesting places in a country if you just look.
 Sure the big tourist attractions are just that for a reason, but some of the more interesting and unique experiences can be found talking to people in smaller locations.

 There are so many other travel books that I have read over the years.
-All of the above have been memorable and I have put plans in place to visit each of the locations.
-After my trip in 2017, I will be looking for new destinations to visit.
-What travel books can you recommend to inspire my next journey?
+All of the above have been memorable and I have put plans in place to visit many of the locations.
+I have a huge travel wish list already, but I am still always looking for new destinations to visit.
+I’d love to hear in the comments below what travel books can you recommend to inspire my next journey?